-- Data analysis exercises (70%).
+- Data analysis exercises (55%).
 Students will complete problem sets involving analysis of real or simulated data.
-The exercises will involve implementing different analytic methods and interpreting the results. - Course project (30%).
+The exercises will involve implementing different analytic methods and interpreting the results.

+- Study presentation (20%).
 See below.

+- Course project (25%).
+See below.

 A tentative rubric for assignment of final grades is listed below.
 The instructor reserves the right to modify this rubric.
-Square brackets correspond to $\leq$ or $\geq$ ; rounded parentheses to < or >.
+Square brackets correspond to \leq or \geq ; rounded parentheses to < or >.